Skip Navigation

 Your local union will be able to help you request a hearing in the proper time frame, understand the process, and prepare a defense.
 Your union can provide representation during the hearing and may help you with an appeal if the dismissal is upheld.

-But it’s important to note that a school can generally suspend a teacher pending the dismissal proceedings.
-Whether the teacher continues to receive their salary during the suspension varies by state.
+But it’s important to note that a school can generally suspend an educator pending the dismissal proceedings.
+Whether the educator continues to receive their salary during the suspension varies by state.

 This page is intended to provide general information.
 For specific advice, you should always contact your local union or attorney.